 Off-season cultivation of cowpea offers lucrative market opportunities due to higher price premiums during lean supply periods (Patel et al., 2016).
 However, it faces climatic constraints such as suboptimal winter temperatures, fluctuating humidity and pest pressure, which adversely affect germination, flowering and yield (Singh and Ahlawat, 2005).
-Low tunnel technology, particularly with suitable glazing materials, has been reported to modify the crop microclimate by increasing ambient temperature, conserving soil moisture and shielding plants from biotic and abiotic stress (Kumar et al., 2021; Jat et al., 2017).
+Low tunnel technology, particularly with suitable glazing (covering) materials, has been reported to modify the crop microclimate by increasing ambient temperature, conserving soil moisture and shielding plants from biotic and abiotic stress (Kumar et al., 2021; Jat et al., 2017).

 Sowing time is another critical factor influencing phenology, photosynthetic efficiency and ultimately yield and market returns (Khatik et al., 2020).
 Synchronizing the sowing period with favorable climatic windows ensures adequate thermal time for vegetative and reproductive growth, thereby improving yield and profitability (Verma et al., 2019).
-The integration of optimal glazing material with timely sowing has shown synergistic benefits in protected cultivation systems, yet there is limited location specific research on its impact on off-season cowpea in Gujarat.
+The integration of optimal glazing (covering) material with timely sowing has shown synergistic benefits in protected cultivation systems, yet there is limited location specific research on its impact on off-season cowpea in Gujarat.
 Therefore, the present study was undertaken to assess the combined influence of glazing materials and sowing times on yield performance and economic returns of off-season cowpea under low tunnel conditions, with the goal of developing practical recommendations for farmers in South Gujarat and similar agro-climatic zones.

 materials and methods

-The present investigation was conducted at the Agricultural Research Station, Navsari Agricultural University, Tanchha, Ta.
+The present study was conducted at the Agricultural Research Station, Navsari Agricultural University, Tanchha, Ta.
 Amod, Dist.
-Bharuch during rabi seasons of 2022–23 and 2023–24.
+Bharuch during the spring (rabi) seasons of (2022–23 and 2023–24).
 The site is situated at 21.91° N latitude, 72.90° E longitude, with an average elevation of 19.0 m above mean sea level.
 The experiment was laid out in a Split Plot Design with three replications.
-The main plot treatments consisted of three glazing materials for low tunnels: P₁ – UV stabilized plastic film (50 µ), P₂ – biodegradable plastic and P₃ – open field (control).
-The sub plot treatments comprised five sowing times: S₁ – 3rd week of November, S₂ – 4th week of November, S₃ – 1st week of December, S₄ – 2nd week of December and S₅ – 3rd week of December.
+The main plot treatments consisted of two glazing (covering) materials for low tunnels: UV stabilized plastic film (50 µ), biodegradable plastic and/with an open field (control).
+The sub plot treatments comprised five sowing times: 3rd week of November, 4th week of November, 1st week of December, 2nd week of December and 3rd week of December.

 The cowpea variety used was AVCP-1, sown at a spacing of 45 cm × 15 cm.
 Low tunnels were removed 35 days after sowing.
 In each plot, five healthy and uniform plants were randomly selected, tagged and sequentially numbered for recording observations at different growth stages, depending on the trait under study.
 The mean values of these plants were used for statistical analysis.
 Final yield data were computed from the net plot and expressed in kg ha⁻¹.
 The objective of the study was to determine the effect of glazing materials and sowing times on the yield and economics of off-season cowpea under low tunnel conditions.

+Should add (STATISTICAL ANALYSIS)

 results and discussion

-The yield per plot of cowpea, as influenced by different glazing materials, sowing times and their interactions, was assessed for two consecutive years (2022–23 and 2023–24) and through pooled analysis.
-The recorded values clearly indicate that both glazing material and sowing time exerted a significant influence on yield performance, whereas their interaction effects were statistically non-significant.
+The yield per plot of cowpea, as influenced by different glazing (covering) materials, sowing times and their interactions, was assessed for the spring seasons of two consecutive years (2022–23 and 2023–24) and through pooled (collective) analysis.
+The recorded values clearly indicate that both glazing (covering) material and sowing time exerted a significant influence on yield performance, whereas their interaction effects were statistically non-significant.

-Effect of glazing material on yield
+Effect of glazing (covering) material on yield